 How We Can Help

 One of the best ways to obtain income tax relief is to file for bankruptcy and include the taxes as part of your bankruptcy estate.
 At our firm, we help clients file Chapter 7 or Chapter 13 bankruptcies.

-If you are experiencing financial hardship and need the legal advice and representation of an experienced Michigan bankruptcy and tax lawyer, please call Babut Law Offices, PLLC, at 517-768-0187.
+If you are experiencing financial hardship and need the legal advice and representation of an experienced Michigan bankruptcy and tax lawyer, please call William C Babut PC, at (734) 485-7000.
 You may also contact our firm online.